 New proposals on the first IFRS® Sustainability Disclosure Standards mark the next step towards equal prominence for sustainability and financial reporting.
 The proposals aim to create a global baseline for investor-focused sustainability reporting that local jurisdictions can build on.

 This is a critical milestone in the journey towards a consistent global baseline of investor-relevant sustainability reporting.
-The standards will drive transparency and enable investors to make better informed choices, making companies accountable for sustainability reporting in the same way as they are for financial reporting.
+The aim is to drive transparency and enable investors to make better informed choices, making companies accountable for sustainability reporting in the same way as they are for financial reporting.

 A new era for reporting

-The two proposals – covering general requirements as well as climate-related disclosures – are the first to be released by the newly formed International Sustainability Standards Board (ISSB).
+The two proposals – covering general requirements as well as climate-related disclosures – are the first to be released by the newly formed International Sustainability Standards Board (ISSBTM).

 These standards are being developed at a much faster pace than IFRS Accounting Standards.
-The first standards could be finalised within the year.
+The first standards could be finalised this year.
 Individual jurisdictions will decide whether and when to adopt but a rapid route to full adoption is expected in a number of jurisdictions.

 Some public and private companies may choose to adopt them voluntarily – e.g. in response to investor or societal pressure – and so reporting could be as soon as 2022 year ends.